ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/autoformat.md

 	.catch( ... );
 ```

-If you are using editor build see how to {@linkTODO customize builds}.
+If you are using an editor build, see how to {@linkTODO customize builds}.

-## Create your own autoformatters
+## Create custom autoformatters

 The {@link module:autoformat/autoformat~Auformat} feature bases on {@link module:autoformat/blockautoformatengine~BlockAuformatEngine} and {@link module:autoformat/inlineautoformatengine~InlineAuformatEngine} tools to create the autoformatters mentioned above.